 Public involvement was an essential component in developing the 2040 MTP.
 The MTP's public involvement process, as directed by the DCHC MPO's PIP, was instituted to ensure early and timely input from a wide range of participants, particularly at critical milestones in the plan development process.
-For future updates and MTP development, the DCHC MPO will refer to this EJ report for information on the locations and potential impacts EJ populations.
+For future updates and MTP development, the DCHC MPO will refer to this EJ report for information on the locations and potential impacts on low-income, LEP, elderly, and minority populations.
 It is important to ensure that all groups in the DCHC MPO region understand and have access to the MTP process, including representatives from low-income, LEP, elderly, and minority communities.